apollee/hangman_game/README.md

 ## Things that I inted to had to the game
 - Category of the secret word
 - Option to guess the entire word

+## Note about the amount of secret words
+Right now the amount of secret words is very limited for debugging purposes but as soon as the game reaches its final version more words will be added.